Riyakumari57/JavaScript-Coding-Questions/README.md

 </ul>

 # <li>Optional chaining (?.)</li>
 <p>The ?. operator is like the . chaining operator, except that instead of causing an error if a reference is nullish (null or  undefined), the expression short-circuits with a return value of undefined.
-When used with function calls, it returns undefined if the given function does not exist.</p>
+When used with function calls, it returns undefined if the given function does not exist.
+The <b>optional chaining (?.)</b> operator accesses an object's property or calls a function.
+If the object accessed or function called using this operator is undefined or null, the expression short circuits and evaluates to undefined instead of throwing an error.</p>

 </ul>